rahulmoorthy/Image_Segmentation_UNet/README.md

     iii) Increase brightness, contrast and saturation of images and labels. iv) Rotate images and labels by 90 degrees.

- • Trained the model for ~40 epochs on GPU.
+ • Trained the model for ~40 epochs on GPU using SGD as the optimizer.
 Resultant model was used to used to segment the cell images.

 ### U-Net Architecture: